Skip to content

 Password protection

 By default, your KNULLI device does not require a root password to access your device.
 Consequently, as soon as you connect to a network, the data on your device becomes accessible in your local network without any password protection.
 While this might be convenient within your own home, it might be a severe security risk when connecting to a network which is not under your control.
-We strongly suggest to enable additional security.
+We strongly suggest enabling additional security.

 Additional security